DaliaBasa/Active-Directory/ActiveDirectory.md

 - Many organizations are under strict regulations that require isolation between some departments. </br>

 ## Trusts
+Active Directory domains rarely exist in isolation.
+Many Active Directory deployments in customer sites consist of two or more domains that represent boundaries between different geographical, managerial, organizational, or administrative layouts. *For example, when company "A" acquires company "B", it quickly becomes necessary for preexisting domains to start trusting each other.* Communication between disparate domains, especially secure communication that involves authentication and authorization, requires that some stateful knowledge is shared between the peer domains for them to trust one another.
+Some of this knowledge is sensitive, forming the cryptographic basis of trust mechanisms used in protocols such as Kerberos and Netlogon RPC.
+Other state is public knowledge, such as the NetBIOS name of a peer domain, or which security identifiers are owned by the peer domain.
+Information like this plays a crucial role when performing name lookups, which are essential for authorization, locating user accounts, or simply displaying information in some type of user interface.

+Trusted Domain Object (TDO): A collection of properties that define a trust relationship with another domain, such as direction (outbound, inbound, or both), trust attributes, name, and security identifier of the other domain.
+**A trust relationship is a logical relationship between two domains/forests which allows authentication.** By default, a secure channel is used to check security information, including security identifiers of users and groups.

+This secure channel can be extended to other Active Directory domains by creating trust relationships between multiple domains or multiple forests.
+There are different trust relationships:
+- One-way trusts relationships are valid in one direction.
+- Two-way trusts relationships are valid in both directions.
+- Explicit trust is a trust that's created manually by the system administrator.
+- External trust is a trust between domains that belong to different forests.

+These relationships can be either transitive or non-transitive:
+- Transitive trusts, if there is trust between the domains a user can access these trust paths. </br>
+*Example: if domain A trusts domain B, and domain B trusts domain C, when transitivity is enabled, users of domain A can access both domain B and C.*
+- Non-transitive trusts, even if there is trust between all the domains, but they are non-transitive, then they could only access their nearest trust points. </br>
+*Example: if domain A trusts domain B, and domain B trusts domain C. User from domain A could only access domain B.*

 ## Forest Trusts
+An Active Directory Forest is the security and administrative boundary for objects and entities.
+Due to some business need, if we want to establish a bridge between two AD Forests, we need to configure Forest Trust between those forests.
+Forest Trusts are created between Forest Root Domains and are valid for all Domains within the entire Forest.

+Forests can be linked in either one-way trust or two-way trust, but they are bound to be non-transitive. </br> *Example: if forest A and forest B are connected, and forest B is connected to forest C, forest A could not access forest C. The only way for forest A to access forest C and overcome the non-transitive trust is to make a trust between them.*

 ## Domain Controller